Please join us as we use the gift of feminism to figure out what’s going on right now.

 - Follow us on Twitter @feministpresent and Instagram @feministpresent

 Adrian Daub — In fall 2019, Daub became the Barbara D. Finberg Director of the Clayman Institute.
-A Stanford professor of comparative literature and German studies in the School of Humanities and Sciences, Daub has been Stanford’s director of the Program in Feminist, Gender, and Sexuality Studies since 2016.
+A Stanford professor of comparative literature and German studies in the School of Humanities and Sciences, Daub was Stanford’s director of the Program in Feminist, Gender, and Sexuality Studies from 2016 to 2020.

 Laura Goode — A lecturer in Stanford's Feminist, Gender, and Sexuality Studies Program, Goode is Associate Director of the Graduate Humanities Public Writing Project.
 She writes about feminism, intersectionality, female friendship, motherhood, and culture in TV, film, and literature; she is especially interested in the contemporary feminist first-person essay, the female gaze in image-making, critical whiteness studies, and performances of gender in "prestige" television.

 Megan Calfas — A journalist, playwright, and podcast producer, Calfas currently is completing her masters in journalism at Stanford University.
 She’s written about environmental justice in the Bay Area, investigated maternal mortality in Zanzibar, and once convinced Stanford University President Marc-Tessier Lavigne to perform in a musical alongside personified, dancing peanuts.

 Nov.
 18: Nick Mitchell